Ex-CIA contractor pleads guilty to retaining classified information

-WASHINGTON (Reuters) - A former contractor for the U.S. Central Intelligence Agency pleaded guilty on Friday for removing and retaining classified information from his government office and later lying about it to federal investigators, the Justice Department said.
+WASHINGTON (Reuters) - A former contractor for the U.S. CIA pleaded guilty on Friday for removing and retaining classified information from his government office and later lying about it to federal investigators, the Justice Department said.

-Prosecutors for the U.S. Attorney’s Office in the Eastern District of Virginia said that Reynaldo B. Regis, 53, of Fort Washington, Maryland, worked for the CIA from August 2006 through November 2016.
+Reynaldo B. Regis, 53, of Fort Washington, Maryland, worked for the CIA from August 2006 through November 2016, said prosecutors for the U.S. Attorney’s Office in the Eastern District of Virginia.

 They alleged that Regis improperly searched classified databases and copied the information into personal notebooks, which he then took to his house.